Leelu55/Articulus/README.md

   - [ ] "Record streak"
   - [ ] show badges on statistics page
   - [ ] specify modified StartScreen when there are no words with dueDate == today or new words
-- [ ] implement GrammarHint engine to choose grammar hints according to previous behaviour (not show the same hints all the time)
+- [ ] implement GrammarHint engine to choose grammar hints according to previous behaviour (not show the same hints all the time) IDEA: Show the reminder hint of the grammar rule when the user makes the same mistake twice in one lesson

 ### Done